AlexsiJujuLol/skills-introduction-to-github/README.md

 -- Auto Parry Logic
 local function AutoParry()
     while auto_parry_enabled do
+        local success, errorMessage = pcall(function()
             local Balls = workspace:WaitForChild("Balls") -- Refresh the Balls folder reference if not Balls then return end

-        for _, Ball in ipairs(Balls:GetChildren()) do
+            -- Iterate through all the balls and check if they are valid for _, Ball in ipairs(Balls:GetChildren()) do
                 if VerifyBall(Ball) then
-                local Distance = (Ball.Position - workspace.CurrentCamera.Focus.Position).Magnitude
+                    -- Calculate the distance between the ball and the camera's focus local Distance = (Ball.Position - workspace.CurrentCamera.Focus.Position).Magnitude

+                    -- Track ball's position and calculate velocity local PreviousPosition = Ball.Position
+                    local LastTick = tick()

+                    -- Detect when the ball's position changes Ball:GetPropertyChangedSignal("Position"):Connect(function()
-                local Velocity = (Ball.Position - Ball.Position).Magnitude -- Calculate velocity based on ball movement
+                        local Velocity = (Ball.Position - PreviousPosition).Magnitude / (tick() - LastTick)

-                if (Distance / Velocity) <= 10 then -- Magic threshold for parry decision
-                    Parry()  -- Trigger the parry
+                        -- If the distance and velocity ratio meet the threshold, trigger parry if (Distance / Velocity) <= 10 then Parry()  -- Trigger the parry
                         end
+                        PreviousPosition = Ball.Position -- Update the previous position
+                        LastTick = tick()  -- Update the last tick time end)
                 end
+            end
+        end)

+        if not success then
+            -- If there's an error, kick the player with the message Player:Kick("Report to Ikorz: Script not working.
+Error: " .. errorMessage) return
         end

         wait(0.05) -- Frequent ball detection without lag end end